chainguard-dev/edu/content/chainguard/chainguard-images/videos/java-images.md

 It's a Spring Boot app and all it does is listen on port 8080 and return "Hello world" effectively.

-So here is the Dockerfile and we can see it starts with "FROM maven".
+So here is the Dockerfile and we can see it starts with `FROM maven`.

 So this is using the Docker official image for maven which itself is built on top of Eclipse Temurin.